junosdakolo/TrafficManagement/README.md

 # TrafficManagement
-Creating of a traffic management system for my Masters in system Engineering T the University of Lagos
+Creating a traffic management system for my Master in system Engineering  the University of Lagos